 The English Honors curriculum promotes academic excellence in language arts through enriched integrated experiences in the language arts strands of reading, writing, listening, viewing, speaking, language, and literature.
 Content includes instruction in critical analysis of major literary genres.
 English Honors 1 is paired with World Literature Honors in the Freshman year to provide students with preparation for the rigorous literary analysis required in college level courses.
 English Honors 2 is paired with American Literature Honors in the Sophomore year to prepare students for college and career communication skills.
-This is the first semester or first half course paired with World Lit Honors 9th) and/or American Lit Honors (10th).
+This is the first semester or first half course paired with World Lit Honors (10th).